SPARQL-Anything/sparql.anything/CLI.md

 ### -l,--load <load>
 OPTIONAL - The path to one RDF file or a folder including a set of files to be loaded.
 When present, the data is loaded in memory and the query executed against it.

+> [!NOTE]
-    !
-NOTE: This is useful to combine existing RDF with newly incoming data to be converted, and build small workflows with subsequent queries.
+> This is useful to combine existing RDF with newly incoming data to be converted, and build small workflows with subsequent queries.
 See examples in [IMMA # step-3-generate-the-list-of-artworks](https://github.com/SPARQL-Anything/showcase-imma#step-3-generate-the-list-of-artworks)

 ### -f,--format <string>
 OPTIONAL -  Format of the output file.